 I'm sure many Minneapolis natives would love to say the Matt’s Bar/5-8 Club feud actually determines the best Juicy Lucy in the Twin Cities.
 Perhaps Merriam Park bar loiterers would try to sell their beloved Blue Door as the champion’s home, and Highland Park may (feebly) argue for the Groveland Tap.
-The more mainstream St. Paulitics might stand behind The Nook.
+The more mainstream St. Paulitics might back The Nook.

-No matter whom you root for – the original, the underdog, the unwashed up-and-comer that’s keepin’ it real – we can all agree the high rollers are about as much fun to root for as a day off from work to fight mono.
+No matter who you root for – the original, the underdog, the unwashed up-and-comer who’s keepin’ it real – we can all agree the high rollers are about as much fun to root for as a day off from work to fight mono.
 That's why it's so painful to confess that the best Juicy Lucy in Twins Territory doesn’t hide out in a corner bar with dirty brick walls.
 You won’t find beer neons in the window of this juggernaut.
 There's no down home feel to be had here.
 The champion has only two beers on tap, and one is called "Sweet Child of Vine."

 The best Juicy Lucy in the Cities and the best burger south of the Twin Ports is on Nicollet Mall in Minneapolis.
-It rests between a Doubletree Suites and Orchestra Hall, a half-block from the University of St. Thomas, where designer tees and double-parked Audis choke the landscape.
+It rests between a Doubletree Suites and Orchestra Hall, a half-block from the University of St. Thomas, where designer tees and double-parked Audis dominate the landscape.

 The belt hangs in Vincent A Restaurant.
 The one percent wins again.

 The Basics: Vincent's website is extremely easy to navigate.
 A few notes: It won Local Eats’ best French restaurant last year.
 Head chef Vincent Francoual is from France.
 Yep – your favorite Twin Cities burger spot is getting the back of its jersey pulled over its head by a French restaurant.
 Welcome to Minneapolis!